 Patrick Arnold is the General Manager responsible for the Microsoft Services cybersecurity mission within the Americas and public sector, worldwide.
 Arnold leads a team of security professionals who possess a deep technical understanding of cyber threats with decades of collective experience in the protection, detection, response and recovery of complex government and commercial industry information and communication technology systems.
 The team also consists of malware researchers and software developers who develop specialized tools to assist in investigative, forensics, and remediation efforts.

 Prior to this role, Pat was the Chief Technical Officer in Trustworthy Computing (TwC) at Microsoft.
 Based in Washington DC, his responsibilities included providing technology and policy thought leadership on the core TwC tenants of security, privacy, reliability and business practices.
 In this role, Arnold also collaborated with government principals on emerging technical and policy issues.
 He worked closely with the TwC teams responsible for Common Criteria and the advancement of software assurance reform as well as the Security Development Lifecycle (SDL) and supply chain interests of the company.

 Pat Arnold is a twenty-one year employee of Microsoft and has held a number of engineering and management roles throughout his cyber, INFOSEC, and engineering career.
 Prior to Microsoft he held positions at Unisys and Sperry Defense Systems in a number of systems engineering roles in the development and support of mission critical hardware and software systems.

-Kevin earned a Bachelor of Science in Information Science from Northeastern University and a Certificate in Strategic Planning for Critical Infrastructures from the University of Washington.
+Kevin earned a Bachelor of Science in Information Science from Northeastern University and an MBA from the University of Washington.
 He also holds the MCSE: Security, CISSP, CCSK, and ITIL Foundation certifications.